 6 Elijah said to him, “Please wait here, for the Lord has sent me to the Jordan.”

-He said, “As the Lord lives, and as your soul lives, I will not leave you.”
+He said, “As the Lord lives, and as you yourself live, I will not leave you.”
 Then they both went on.
-7 Fifty of the sons of the prophets went, and stood opposite them at a distance; and they both stood by the Jordan.
-8 Elijah took his mantle, and rolled it up, and struck the waters, and they were divided here and there, so that they both went over on dry ground.
+7 Fifty of the sons of the prophets went and stood opposite them at a distance, and they both stood by the Jordan.
+8 Elijah took his mantle, rolled it up, and struck the waters, and they were divided to the right and to the left, so that they both went over on dry ground.
 9 When they had gone over, Elijah said to Elisha, “Ask what I shall do for you, before I am taken from you.”

 Elisha said, “Please let a double portion of your spirit be on me.”

 10 He said, “You have asked a hard thing.
 If you see me when I am taken from you, it will be so for you, but if not, it will not be so.”

 11 As they continued on and talked, suddenly a chariot of fire and horses of fire separated them, and Elijah went up by a whirlwind into heaven.
 12 Elisha saw it, and he cried, “My father, my father, the chariots of Israel and its horsemen!”

 He saw him no more.
 Then he took hold of his own clothes, and tore them in two pieces.
 13 He took up Elijah’s mantle that had fallen from him, went back, and stood by the bank of the Jordan.
 14 He took Elijah’s mantle that had fallen from him, struck the waters, and said, “Where is the Lord, the God of Elijah?”
 When he had struck the waters, they were divided apart, and Elisha went over.